aecamaclang/PTM/README.md

 * raw data files of expert estimates (*/raw/benefits/expXX.csv*, where XX are expert ID numbers) are not uploaded to maintain expert confidentiality.
 A blank table (*/raw/banefits/exp00.csv*) is provided instead for reference

 ### /raw/EcolGroupsList.csv
-* table with ecological groups (columns) with group names as headers, and the common names of species/communities included in the group (rows)
+* table with ecological groups (columns) as headers, and the common names of species/communities included in the group (rows)

+### /raw/Combinations.csv
+* table with strategy names (columns) as headers, and the list of individual strategies included (rows)

 ### /SpecialCases.csv
 * info on number of species in each group that individual experts based their estimates on, where this is less than the total number of species in the group

+### /CostFeas.csv
+* table listing the Best (most likely), Min, and Max cost estimates, and the Average, Min and Max feasibility estimates for each Strategy

+## /results

+## /figures